All Episodes

 And they believe it.

-If if this is why this stuff has to be, listen, this is religious truth to them.
+This is why this stuff has to be, listen, this is religious truth to them.

-A twelfth imam can only surface after Israel is done away with.
+The 12th Imam can only surface after Israel is done away with.

-Well, uh and the 12th Imam is the equivalent anti-Christ so forth in uh not not look, don't anybody argue with me here because I'm not being specifically literal, but there are commonalities here.
+Look, don't anybody argue with me here because I'm not being specifically literal, but there are commonalities here.

-But if if they believe that, then the whole notion of retaliation doesn't matter, and the whole idea of killing other Arabs doesn't matter.
+But if they believe that, then the whole notion of retaliation doesn't matter, and the whole idea of killing other Arabs doesn't matter.

 Next question.